 Managing High Levels of Distributed Energy Resources, Brian Fitzsimons, GridUnity

 6:00 PM – 6:10 PM

-Concluding Remarks Linda James, East Hampton Energy Sustainability Comm.
+Concluding Remarks Linda James, Town of East Hampton Energy Sustainability Comm.

 Gordian Raacke, Renewable Energy Long Island